-Albany Airport hosting Regional Food Bank distribution center
+Albany airport hosting Regional Food Bank distribution center

-ALBANY, N.Y.
-(NEWS10) — The Albany International Airport along with the Regional Food Bank of Northeastern New York announced a contactless drive-thru food distribution on Thursday, May 7 from 3 p.m. to 5 p.m. in the Airport’s E-lot parking area.
+COLONIE, N.Y.
+(NEWS10) — Albany International Airport, along with the Regional Food Bank of Northeastern New York, will host a contactless drive-thru food distribution on Thursday, May 7 from 3 p.m. to 5 p.m. in the Airport’s E-lot parking area.

 The drive-thru will be open to anyone who is in need of food during this time.